Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 #### 2.2.
 Adding New Announcements

 1. Navigate to [docs/announcements/entry_template.qmd](https://github.com/Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/blob/main/docs/announcements/entry_template.qmd).
-1. Copy the template file to the `docs/announcements/posts/` directory and place it in a new folder with a descriptive name including the date and some keywords of the announcements, e.g., `YYYY-MM-DD-keywords/`.
-We recommend naming the file inside the folder as `index.qmd`, but you can choose a different name if you prefer.
+1. Copy the template file to the `docs/announcements/posts/` directory and place it in a new folder with a descriptive name including the date and some keywords in the announcements, e.g., `YYYY-MM-DD-keywords/`.
+We recommend naming the file inside the folder as `index.qmd`, but you can choose a different name of your preference.
-1. Complete the template with the relevant announcement details.
+1. Complete the template with the relevant details for your announcement.
 1. Preview the website locally using the following command from the root directory of the repository:
     ```bash
     quarto preview --port 4040